Chandra X-ray Observatory - HomeAbout The ChandraEducational MaterialsField GuidePhoto AlbumPress RoomResources

 Credit NASA/MIT/P.Ogle et al.

-Scale Image size: 27 x 45 arcsec (1 arcsec corresponds to 220 light years)
+Scale Image is 27 x 45 arcsec across.

 Category Quasars & Active Galaxies